srlasher/pdstools/CDH-Model-analysis-from-ADM-Datamart.md

 ### R

-In the `cdhtools` library, there is a generic method to read dataset exports into a `data.table`: `readDSExport`.
-There also is a convenience wrapper `readADMDatamartModelExport` that is aware of the standard name of the export file (e.g. _Data-Decision-ADM-ModelSnapshot_pyModelSnapshots_20201215T093542_GMT.zip_), leaves out Pega internal fields and that maps date/time fields to appropriate R types.
+In the `cdhtools` library, there is a generic method to read dataset exports into a `data.table`: [readDSExport](/cdh-datascientist-tools/reference/readDSExport.html).
+There also is a convenience wrapper [readADMDatamartModelExport](/cdh-datascientist-tools/reference/readADMDatamartModelExport.html) that is aware of the standard name of the export file (e.g. _Data-Decision-ADM-ModelSnapshot_pyModelSnapshots_20201215T093542_GMT.zip_), leaves out Pega internal fields and that maps date/time fields to appropriate R types.
 Both these functions by default ignore the date/time part of the file and take the latest version of the file in the specified location.
 This is very convenient when you do multiple exports from Pega, the script will always take the latest export.

 By default it takes all snapshots, you can specify a flag `latestOnly` to only take the latest snapshots of each model.
 Alternatively you can do this in R (in `data.table` syntax: `models[, .SD[which.max(SnapshotTime)], by=ModelID]`).